trader7/nats-cron/README.md

 - **Distributed**: Multiple instances with automatic leader election
 - **High Availability**: Leader failover with no job loss
+- **Embeddable**: Can be embedded directly into Go applications as a library
 - **NATS Micro**: Built on NATS Micro framework for observability and load balancing
 - **Flexible Scheduling**: Supports both interval-based (`every: 30s`) and cron-based (`cron: 0 9 * * *`) scheduling
 - **Simple CLI**: Easy-to-use command-line interface for job management